 Karen is a sustainability educator, grant writer, and communitarian.
 She currently serves as a faculty member at Goddard College and lives at Heathcote Community, a small eco-village dedicated to sustainable living, where she coordinates the permaculture education program.
 Karen believes that permaculture design is a valuable tool for creating sustainable systems, which is necessary in order to achieve our goal of protecting and restoring the Gunpowder watershed and the Chesapeake Bay.

-After spending many years travelling across the country as a field ecologist, Amy is happy to call Maryland home.
+After spending many years traveling across the country as a field ecologist, Amy is happy to call Maryland home.
 She has worked in a variety of habitats and plant communities: desert, mountain, prairie, wetland, rainforest, coastal dunes, and Fall Line Sandhills.
 Her projects have been similarly diverse, including monitoring forest regeneration after a wildfire, studying the reproductive biology of an endangered plant, mapping historical changes in a large wetland complex, and collecting native wildflower seeds for use in large-scale restoration projects.
 Amy earned a B.A. in Biology with an Environmental Studies concentration from Swarthmore College, and a M.S. in Plant Biology from University of Georgia.
 She serves on the Board of The Natural History Society of Maryland.
 She loves discovering the natural and cultural features of new places, and hopes to instill a similar curiosity in her two young sons.
-Amy works with Clear Creek Project participants to help them learn how to clean up local waterways with beautiful (and economical!) solutions like Bay-friendly gardens.